Facta-Leopard/DirectX11_Practice/README.md

 # General Programming Guidelines
 - **Made by Facta-Leopard**: [https://github.com/Facta-Leopard](https://github.com/Facta-Leopard)

+## The One Who Recompiled an Old Dream.
+Yes, It's Me!

-> All design decisions are made with `low-level hardware optimization` in mind, focusing not only on compiler output but on `how the CPU executes instructions, manages branches, handles caches, and traverses memory`.
+- All design decisions are made with `low-level hardware optimization` in mind, focusing not only on compiler output but on `how the CPU executes instructions, manages branches, handles caches, and traverses memory`.

-> This mindset is why I chose to begin programming with `C` and `C++`, aiming for full control over execution rather than relying on abstraction.
+- This mindset is why I chose to begin programming with `C` and `C++`, aiming for full control over execution rather than relying on abstraction.

-> (But, I'm a `APPLE BITCH`, so i wnat to develop with `MetalAPI` via `SWIFT`.
+- (But, I'm a `APPLE BITCH`, so i wnat to develop with `MetalAPI` via `SWIFT`.

-> It is also the reason I began programming through `GAME DEVELOPMENT`, a field where `logic`, `system architecture`, and `creative expression` come together as one.
+- It is also the reason I began programming through `GAME DEVELOPMENT`, a field where `logic`, `system architecture`, and `creative expression` come together as one.

 ## 1. Key Considerations

 - Regularly update and validate transformation matrices to avoid discrepancies during gameplay or simulation.

-- Maintain separation of concerns when handling transformations, ensuring that each system (rendering, physics, etc.) has access to the required data without interference.
+- Maintain separation of concerns when handling transformations, ensuring that each system (rendering, physics, and so on.) has access to the required data without interference.

 - Use `quaternion-based matrices` for `GPU-side` `transforms` and `vector-based logic` for `CPU-side` `collision` checks to reduce overhead.

 ---

+## 2. Function Return Style & Optimization

+- Prefer `RVO(Return Value Optimization)` style when returning objects.

+- Return values should be directly constructed without temporary variables.

+- However, if code gets too messy or error-prone, `NRVO(Named RVO)` can be used instead.

+- I tend to make frequent typos, so I intentionally mix `RVO` and `NRVO`.

+- In such cases, I always leave a comment explaining the choice.

+---

-## 2. Class Member Declaration Order
+## 3. Class Member Declaration Order

 To maintain consistency and readability, all class members should follow the order below: